 Who are your potential customers, and what helps them make the buying decision, your market research is imperative at this stage.
 Plan your promotions based on any seasonality that your business has.

 As we know, marketing can be expensive so ensure you do not waste precious resources by marketing somewhere your potential customers are unlikely to look.

-Email marketing has become one of the most cost effective tools for marketing for small businesses.
-Offer a sign-up button on your web-site, you then know they really do want to the information you are sending out.
+Email marketing has become one of the most cost effective tools for marketing your small businesses.
+Offer a sign-up button on your website, you then know they really do want to the information you are sending out.
 Newsletters should be regular, it can become a regular means of communicating with your customers when there is something important to say, tell them about new products or services you are introducing or special offers.

 This can be a really useful marketing tool, however, if you email too often with non-relevant content and your customers will unsubscribe.

 You will have invested in your website so make sure you utilise it.
 Have links to your social media.
 Make sure it is easy to navigate and keep the content fresh and relevant.
 Make sure you contact details are visible, even on every page.
 Have a contact form so people can put details of their enquiry on there, importantly be prompt in responding to any enquiries.

 We've created a really handy guide to help you set up and run your business website, which you can check out here.

 Social media is a very versatile tool for marketing your business.
 Look at all the platforms now available: Facebook, LinkedIn, Twitter, Pinterest, Instagram, YouTube, the list goes on.
 Pick the platform where you know your target market will be.
 Whilst these methods may be free in terms of paying for them, they can cost you a lot of time and as we know, time is money.

 Again, be consistent, but do not try to outright sell, the clue is in the word "social" media.
 People buy from people and this is a great platform for them to get to understand your brand.